 How to Track and Manage both Incidents and Accidents

 The goal of any safety program is to reduce the total number of workplace incidents and accidents.
-In practice, this requires companies to effectively track both event types and then leverage this tracking data to improve overall safety.
+In practice, this requires companies to effectively track both event types and leverage that data to drive measurable improvements.
+Additionally, EHS managers at organizations operating across multiple sites face the challenge of maintaining consistent data capture.
+They must also ensure decentralized teams follow standardized reporting processes.

 OSHA 300, OSHA 301 & OSHA 300A Reporting